-GasNet has yet to develop a formal documented Strategic AMP but such thinking is evidenced throughout the organisation and its documentation.
+GasNet has yet to develop a formal documented Strategic AMP discussed in the ISO 55000 series of asset management standards, but such thinking is evidenced throughout the organisation and its documentation.
 There are many examples of strategies both past and present that GasNet has implemented (some of which are described in this AMP), typically spanning a number of years that relate to the strategic management of its network assets.

-GasNet recognises the value and benefit in centralising its strategies into one document and now plans to complete this task in conjunction with a company strategic planning review in the first quarter of the 2020-21 financial year.
+GasNet recognises the value and benefit in centralising its strategies into one document and now plans to complete this task in conjunction with a company strategic planning review in the 2021-22 financial year.
+Such endeavours are significantly impacted by uncertainty noted in section 1.0 above.